 Cost: Donation based ($15+ ish)

 Def go to Victoria Market!
 Here are the hours the market is open and if there are any special events going on.
-Get yourself a mulled wine or a hot cider during the winter (at the Wednesday night market) and if you’re indecisive about what to eat, go here and have a bit of everything within 5 minutes walking distance.
+Get yourself a mulled wine or a hot cider during the winter (at the Wednesday night market) and if you’re indecisive about what to eat, have a bit of everything within 5 minutes walking distance.
 It’s just north of the city.

 Victoria Market is also a good market to get some amazing fruits and veggies to cook something for yourself.